 12″w x 22″h

-While visiting the Museum of Appalachia, Norris, TN, and admiring John Rice Irwin’s incomparable collection of Appalachian baskets, I was offered the chance to purchase a basket from his private collection.
+While visiting the Museum of Appalachia, Norris, TN, and admiring John Rice Irwin’s incomparable collection of Appalachian baskets, I was offered the chance to purchase one from his private collection.
 My eyes were immediately drawn to a large urn-shaped basket with a simple note inside that read, ” Feather basket from Upper E. Tenn. bought at auction by E.L.
 Martin, Fall 1990.”

 The original is shown at left, and my take on it, which looks more like a ginger jar, is above and details of the top and bottom below.

 Thanks to John Rice for his pioneering, inspiring work, and research and preservation of the iconic Appalachian crafts.